I’ve been charged. What do I do?

 • You are presumed innocent until proven guilty

 The process that follows a charge can vary depending on the type of offence, whether it's heard in the Magistrates Court, District Court, or Supreme Court.
-Understanding your rights during this period is essential.
-Many people find it helpful to speak with a lawyer who can explain the charges against you, the likely court process, and what options may be available.
+A person's rights during this period are matters people often consider.
+Many people find it helpful to speak with a lawyer, who can generally explain charges, the likely court process, and the options that may be available.

 Common situations when facing a criminal charge